Hawaii COVID-19 Test Requirements

 - To reiterate, this test result must be confirmed prior to arrival in Hawaii, and the visitor must present evidence of this test upon arrival.

 - Travelers wishing to bypass the 10-day mandatory quarantine must have their negative COVID-19 test results, from a trusted testing partner, prior to departure for the state of Hawaii.
 If test results are not available before boarding the final leg of the trip, the traveler must quarantine for 10 days or the length of their stay, whichever is shorter.
-Previously, if the results were not available upon arrival at a Hawaii airport, a traveler simply needed to wait for their negative result to come in before they could be released from quarantine.
-This is no longer the case as of November 24th.

 - Travelers who cannot are unable to provide a negative test result certification, prior to departure, for each member of their party will be required to quarantine for 10-days.
 See our Hawaii Travel Requirements and Hawaii Travel Restrictions articles for more information.